A trip to New Zealand wouldn’t be complete without discovering its world class wines. Here we’ll give you our guide to our top 5 New Zealand wineries.

 Great grape escapes begin and end close to home.
 Don’t let the small geographical stature of New Zealand lull you into a false sense of seen-it-all-before; most tours only cover a well-trodden timetable of must-do’s, should-see’s and delicious restaurants… including prominent cellar doors.

+New Zealand enjoys long, warm summers with plenty of sunshine and cool winters, the perfect climate for growing grapes.
 Our New Zealand wine tours explore the stalwarts, the trend-setters and the future best sellers of the industry, inviting you to diversify your tasting palette in style aboard a comfort-friendly tour bus.
-Sip and sample your way through our top five New Zealand wineries and begin your holiday count-down:
+Sip and sample your way through our top five New Zealand wineries on your tour.

 An essential entry for any mainstream wine aficionado, the Mudbrick Vineyard and Restaurant overlooks the ocean from an expansive property on the edge of Waiheke Island.
 A genuine passion project, Mudbrick grew into its reputation slowly, cultivating a service-first culture with every drop of wine.
 Over the last eighteen years, Robyn and Nicholas have been producing rave-review vintages and delectable menus, opening their cellar doors to countless island visitors, wedding parties and weekenders.

-Reds to try: Cabernet Sauvignon, Syrah, Petit Vedot
+Reds to try: Cabernet Sauvignon, Syrah, Petit Verdot

 Whites to try: Chardonnay, Pinot Gris, Viognier